monistowl/sol-commons/offchain/simulator-pipeline/README.md

-# Simulator Pipeline
+# Simulator Pipeline (scaffold)

-This service is responsible for the off-chain simulation pipeline.
+This service will eventually run cadCAD or similar simulations to suggest governance parameters.
+It will export config snapshots consumed by the on-chain programs.

-## Tech Specs
+- `index.js`: exports a placeholder `runSimulation` returning deterministic parameter sets.

-- TBD
+- `config.json`: defines scenario metadata.